zcutlip/py-self-caffeinate/README.md

 Python module to prevent macOS system sleep using the `caffeinate(1)` command

 ### Introduction to `caffeinate(1)`

-macOS users can prevent system sleep using the `caffeinate` like so:
+macOS users can prevent system sleep using the system command `caffeinate` like so:

 ```console
 $ caffeinate sh -c "echo sleeping; sleep 60; echo done"